 It’s a way of knowing that you have a compulsive addiction problem that needs your attention.

 That said, the next time you relapse when you’re on NoFap, don’t take it as the end of the world.

 What counts as a NoFap challenge relapse though?

 A NoFap relapse means different things to different people.

-If you would think about PMO addiction as a cycle; if the start of that cycle is a cue to masturbate to porn which is triggered by seeing a hot girl walking down your street, then there’s the middle of the cycle where you pick up your device, stream the porn, and struff your stuff to it.
-At the end of that cycle is when you orgasm.
+For a second, think of PMO addiction as a cycle; if the start of that cycle is a trigger to masturbate to porn—the trigger might be seeing a hot girl walking down your street; then there’s the middle of the cycle where you pick up your device, stream the porn, and struff your stuff to it.
+The end of the cycle is when you orgasm.

-Orgasm is the reward your brain promises you and have you chasing by streaming porn for 2 hours.
+Orgasm is the reward your brain promises you—which had you streaming porn for 2 hours.